 And NBC has joined a network of other banks, partnerships and subsidiaries that conduct business in other countries, which means that the National Bank of Canada’s business is no longer limited to Canadian residents.

-It’s not hard to get in touch with someone from the National Bank.
-In fact, there are at least four different ways to talk to someone.
-You can walk into one of their 420 physical locations, call them by phone, use their website or mobile app to email them using a form, or send them mail.
+You can walk into one of their 350+ physical locations, call them by phone, use their website or mobile app to email them using a form, or send them mail.

 Here’s the contact information they list on their website: